 Don’t get a haircut if the barber doesn’t understand the language you speak.

 During our brief 2-day stop off in Dresden, we decided it was time to chop the mop.
-Our CouchSurfing host Joyce told us that all the barber shops required appointments, so we were thrilled when walked into a nearby salon and they were willing to take a couple of walk-ins.
+Our CouchSurfing host Joyce told us that all the barber shops required appointments, so we were thrilled when we found a nearby salon that was willing to take a couple of walk-ins.
 Problem was, the only person in the place that spoke any English was a lady in the middle of getting a perm.
 She was kind enough to translate our hair cut style requests to the hair stylist.

 “Clippers on the side with a #2 guard, and take a little off the top to even it out”